OutSystems/docs-bestpractices/src/performance/logic/logic.md

 If you have a sessionless service then removing the session altogether (setting session as InPRoc) is a good way of increasing the performance.

-## Avoid using isolated simple queries
+## Avoid using isolated Aggregates

 ### Description

-Never create an action to execute a simple query.
-When the query is isolated in an action by itself the platform can't optimize the number of fields to be retrieved.
+Never create an action to execute an Aggregate.
+When the Aggregate is isolated in an action by itself the platform can't optimize the number of fields to be retrieved.

 ### Solution